 |Frist Campus Center||Information Booth First Floor||Vincent Stanley|

-Written requests for AED units must be submitted for approval to Nara Shin, M.D., University AED Program Medical Advisor, who will consider such requests in consultation with the Director of Risk Management, the Director of Environmental Health and Safety, and the University AED Program Administrator.
+Written requests for AED units must be submitted for approval to the University AED Program Administrator, who will consider such requests in consultation with the AED Program Medical Advisor, Assistant Vice Presidents of Environmental Health and Safety, Public Safety, and Risk Management, and their designees.
 Placement of AEDs and supplies will be considered by utilizing, in part, the following criteria:

-- Departments or other functional areas that are staffed with trained and certified first responders.
+- Departments or other functional areas that are staffed with trained and certified first responders, such as security officers in the Art Museum (when open on campus) or Firestone Library, or athletic trainers, or

-- Locations considered to present a higher than normal risk for occupants to suffer sudden cardiac arrest, such as athletic facilities.
+- Locations considered to present a higher than normal risk for occupants to suffer sudden cardiac arrest, such as athletic facilities, or

 - Wherever mandated by regulatory requirements.

-To learn more contact Greg Cantrell, University AED Program Administrator.
+To learn more contact Derek Ziegler, University AED Program Administrator.